Huan-Cao/Huan-Cao.github.io/_pages/openings.md

 ## Master's Students & Research Assistants
 We welcome master's applicants and full-time research assistants to join our team.
 Students in Physics, Optics, Optical Engineering or related disciplines, with a solid background in Optics and Quantum Mechanics coursework are welcome.
-A genuine passion for scientific research and a strong willingness to learn experimental techniques are highly valued.
+A genuine passion for scientific research and a strong motivation to learn experimental techniques are highly valued.

 Feel free to drop me an email at caoh28@mail.sysu.edu.cn with your **latest Curriculum Vitae (CV)**.
 For postdoc and Ph.D. applicants, to help us get to know you better, we would highly appreciate if you have a brief description of:
 * Your previous research experience and career goals.